cavalleria/humanseg.pytorch/README.md

 This project is licensed under the MIT License.
 See  LICENSE for more details

 ## Acknowledgements
-This project is inspired by the project [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95)
+This project is inspired by the project [Human-Segmentation-PyTorch](https://github.com/thuyngch/Human-Segmentation-PyTorch) and [pytorch_segmentation](https://github.com/yassouali/pytorch_segmentation)